-The purpose of the Department of Code Enforcement is to protect the health, safety, and welfare of the public in buildings and structures.
+The purpose of the Bureau of Code Enforcement is to protect the health, safety, and welfare of the public in buildings and structures.
 Code Enforcement enforces the International Property Maintenance Code and International Fire Code as adopted by Millcreek Township.

 Understanding Notices of Violation